Updated March 19, 2022

 After March 12, 2022, masks will still be required in County healthcare, shelter, and corrections settings.
 Members of the public and employees will be expected to wear masks in the public areas of County buildings that include both healthcare and non-healthcare services.
 Face shields worn alone are not an allowable substitute for a mask in county buildings.

 Frequently Asked Questions

-1. Why is there a Face Covering Order?
+Why was there a Face Covering Order?

-8. When will the mask mandate end?
+When did the mask mandate end?